 Practice Positive Self-Talk

 It is completely normal to have days where you feel confident about yourself, and days where you don’t.
 If you find yourself picking apart every flaw you think you have, recognize it and then stop!
 Instead, focus on your positive qualities and the things you love about yourself!
-Maybe you love your hair or the color of your eyes, etc. Forcing yourself to acknowledge and say something positive about your body will begin to break the habit of negative self-talk, and eventually get you to a point where you celebrate all of the amazing things your body does for you on a daily basis, instead of tearing it down.
+Maybe you love your hair or the color of your eyes, etc. Forcing yourself to acknowledge and say something positive about your body will begin to break the habit of negative self-talk, and eventually get you to a point where you celebrate all of the amazing things your body does for you on a daily basis.

 Clothes are meant to fit your body, not the other way around!
-Don’t stress about the size on the tag, just wear what makes you feel your best.
+Don’t stress about the size on the tag, just wear what makes you feel your best!
 Don’t buy clothing that is too small with the hope of fitting into it, no one needs that kind of added pressure.
-When it comes to women’s clothing, the sizing is extremely inconsistent from store to store, and brand to brand.
-Sometimes even within the same brand a certain size may fit you in one style and not the other.
-No one is going to know what size you are wearing, but they will notice how good you look wearing it with confidence.
-Don’t let the size make you feel negatively about yourself.
-Buy clothes that fit you well and make you feel good!
+Buy clothes that fit you well and make you feel confident.

 As you’re working to build up confidence after weight loss surgery, it’s important to be patient with yourself.
-You may be working to undo years of negative self-talk and that is going to take time.
-It can be easy to focus on the negatives after surgery like having loose skin, but I encourage you to spend time reflecting on how far you have come, and all the things you are able to do and experience with family and friends now that you could not do before surgery, and be proud of your accomplishments!
+It can be easy to focus on the negatives after surgery like having loose skin but I encourage you to spend time reflecting on how far you have come, and all the things you are able to do and experience with family and friends now that you could not do before surgery, and be proud of your accomplishments and ultimate success!